 Network Planner, David Ryall, lives in Garsdale, a quiet dale north of Dent, in the Yorkshire Dales National Park.
 Both dales are severely disadvantaged in terms of broadband, although as one local once said when discussing this “Aye well, we don’t have gas or mains water either do we?”
 With a successful career in manufacturing operations and project management Dave was inspired to do something about the rural broadband situation and took a career break, working for over a year network planning and coordinating a broadband project in his local area.
 He enjoyed this so much that he became a qualified fibre technician and volunteered with B4RN to gain experience before being recruited as a full time staff member.

 A keen cave explorer and mountain biker for over 25 years, Dave has had a life-long love affair with maps (both using them and creating them) and now enjoys hugely a creative job which uses maps so much.
 His background in project resource and supply chain management should help coordinate the network builds he is involved in from feasibility and planning through to delivery.

 Dave is also a North West Ambulance Community First Responder, a cave rescue diver, and is involved with a local red squirrel conservation project.
 Working with communities, maps and in beautiful rural areas is a dream come true for Dave for whom there is now ‘no going back’.

-Paul Parsons – Trainee Network Technician
+Paul Parsons – Trainee Network Engineer

 Ben Ashworth – Trainee Network Technician